-NIRISS offers 0.8–5.0 μm (0.065"/pix) imaging in a 4.84 arcmin² field of view and many of its filters are essentially identical counterparts to the NIRCam filters.
+NIRISS offers 0.8–5.0 μm (0.066"/pixel) imaging in a 4.84 arcmin² field of view and many of its filters are essentially identical counterparts to the NIRCam filters.
 Consequently, NIRCam and NIRISS can be used in parallel to increase the sky coverage at a particular wavelength.
-NIRISS imaging is not offered as a primary mode.

 Imaging spatial resolution

 Details about the point spread function (PSF) FWHMs for each instrument are summarized in Table 2.
 More information is available in these articles: